PostHog/posthog.com/contents/marketplace/index.md

 #### [**Birch**](../marketplace/birch)

-Deploy PostHog to your own cloud (AWS, GCP) and forget about the hastle of upgrades.
+Deploy PostHog to your own cloud (AWS, GCP) and forget about the hassle of upgrades.

 <hr />